Voting Day is Monday, October 24, 2022

 If you are an eligible elector and on the official Elector List, but you did not get a PIN in the mail by the start of the election period, you can request a replacement PIN.
 If the Election Official’s records indicate you were sent a PIN in the mail, then the original PIN will be disabled and cannot be used to cast a vote in the election.
 A replacement PIN will be issued to you if the original PIN has not been voted and you provide appropriate identification.

 Why would I not get a PIN in the mail?

 If you did not get a PIN in the mail, one of two things may have happened.
 First, your name was not on the official Elector List.
 PINs are only mailed to electors whose names appear on the official Elector List as supplied by the municipality.
 Secondly, a PIN may have been mailed to you and it has been delayed for some reason in the mail system.

 Can anyone tell how I voted if they know my PIN?

 No. The system does not track how a particular PIN has voted, only that the PIN has been used to cast a vote.

 Once I have my PIN, do I have to register in advance if I want to use either the telephone or the Internet to cast my vote?

 No, there is no registration required.
-During the election period, using your PIN, you can use either the telephone or the Internet to cast your vote or vote using a paper ballot if this is offered by the municipality.
+During the election period, using your PIN, you can use either the telephone or the Internet to cast your vote.

 What if I lose or misplace my PIN?